open-autonomy/spot/specification/ApproachingLastMileV1.md

   "Timestamp": "2023-02-07T17:52:10.1746710Z"    }
 ```

 > NOTE: We may want to change the auto-kickout to a kickout specified by the Spot service to prevent traffic deadlock, but typically traffic deadlock is not a problem for exiting the dumping area.
-Doing this would also make the messaging pattern symmetric for loading and dumping, but symmetry alone does not feel like a good excuse to implement this.)
+Doing this would also make the messaging pattern symmetric for loading and dumping, but symmetry alone does not feel like a good excuse to implement this.

-## To Spot Use case:
+## To Place Use case:
 A dispatcher is requested by maintenance to park a specific truck (that has an alarm) into a specific maintenance bay (#03) in the maintenance parking.
 The FMS has sent a route and a specific PlaceID to the AHS instead of just a general “parking area”.
 So maintenance knows that the truck will be exactly in maintenance bay #03 and won’t have to search in the parking lot.

 ### To Spot Message Example